 Generating Narratives about Histograms

 Once we've set up our histogram, we can bring a narrative into our worksheet and generate a narrative like we normally would.
 When we request the narrative, we will see our walkthrough window appear if we've chosen to see it upon each new narrative.
-In addition, the narrative object will prompt that the N4Q extension believes the narrative is about a histogram.
+In addition, the narrative object will prompt that the Quill for Qlik extension believes the narrative is about a histogram.

 Next, we'll choose "Histogram" to describe our data